Do I Pay Stamp Duty To Transfer My Property After A Divorce?

 You can waive your stamp duty fee by following these steps:

 1. Get a certified copy of your Court Orders or Binding Financial Agreement.
 The document will need to say that the property is to be transferred to one of the parties to the marriage.

 2. Download and Complete the Transfer form from the Department of Land and Property website.

-3. Download and Complete Form ODA 069 ‘Application for Exemption or Refund – Breakup of a Marriage or De Facto Relationship’ from the Office of State Revenue website.
+3. Download and Complete Form ODA 069 ‘Application for Exemption or Refund – Breakup of a Marriage or De Facto Relationship’ from the Revenue NSW website.

-4. Send the above 3 documents to the Office of State Revenue (OSR) to be noted for stamp duty exemption.
+5. Send the above documents to Revenue NSW to be noted for stamp duty exemption.

-5. Once approved, the OSR will send the Transfer form back to you.
+6. Once approved, Revenue NSW will send the Transfer form back to you.
 It will be returned stamped and marked ‘Exempt from Stamp Duty’.

-6. Lodge the stamped Transfer, together with the Notice of Sale, Certificate of Title, fee, Discharge of Mortgage at the Land and Property Information.
+7. Lodge the stamped Transfer, together with the Notice of Sale, Certificate of Title, fee, Discharge of Mortgage at the NSW Land and Registry Services.